dynamsoft-docs/barcode-reader-docs/parameters/reference/intermediate-result-types.md

 # IntermediateResultTypes

-`IntermediateResultTypes` is a parameter to specify the types of intermediate result(s) to be kept for further reference.
+`IntermediateResultTypes` defines the types of intermediate result(s) to be kept for further reference.
 It is a combined value of [`IntermediateResultType` Enumeration]({{ site.enumerations }}result-enums.html#intermediateresulttype) items.
 No intermediate result will be kept by default.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |